Animesh452/animesh452.github.io/projects/driver-monitoring-system.md

 **Tech Stack:** Python, OpenCV, TensorFlow, Keras, VGG16, Facial Landmark Detection

 ## Overview
 This project presents a real-time driver monitoring system designed to detect signs of driver fatigue and unsafe behavior using computer vision and deep learning.
 The system aims to enhance road safety by continuously monitoring driver attentiveness and identifying risk patterns such as eye closure, yawning, and smoking.
+This work culminated in a peer-reviewed publication at ACCAI 2024 and was evaluated under real-world constraints for robustness and accuracy.

 This work culminated in a peer-reviewed research publication and was evaluated under real-world constraints for robustness and accuracy.